High Power in a Small Package

 - The encoder disk is attached to the shaft using an expanding mandrel-type clamp that eliminates the set-screw failures common to many encoders.
 (This symmetric clamping method also reduces run-out error and improves rotor balance.)

-- A built-in thermal sensor tells the motor drive when the encoder electronics reach their maximum safe operating temperature so that the motor is protected from thermal damage.
-This sensor also ensures that the motor windings stay a full 65ºC below their rated maximum temperature of 200ºC (most motor windings are only rated for 135-155ºC).
+- A built-in thermal sensor tells the servo motor drive when the encoder electronics reach their maximum safe operating temperature so that the brushless motor is protected from thermal damage.
+This sensor also ensures that the brushless motor windings stay a full 65ºC below their rated maximum temperature of 200ºC (most servo motor windings are only rated for 135-155ºC).
 This large safety margin protects against spot overheating which is hard for any sensor to detect, and it also reduces insulation failure due to the heat aging caused by prolonged operation close to the insulation’s short-term maximum temperature rating.

 - The fully integrated optical encoder has unsurpassed noise rejection due to: 1) multiple, redundant optical apertures, 2) internal power supply filtering, and 3) a feedback-controlled illumination source.
 It also has a shatter-proof, photo-lithographically produced, stainless steel encoder disk.